dsagman/picat/readme.md

 I have long been interested in constraint programming, which has been referred to as the "Holy Grail" of programming where the user states the problem and the computer solves it. https://dl.acm.org/doi/fullHtml/10.1145/242224.242304

-While this is far from reality, constraint programming can reduce and scan the search space for NP dynamic programming problems without the user having to explictly code the backtracking/search algorithm.
-Examples include: shortest path, knapsack, n-queens, Soduko and so on.
+While this is far from reality, constraint programming can reduce and scan the search space for NP dynamic programming problems without the user having to explicitly code the backtracking/search algorithm.
+Examples include: shortest path, knapsack, n-queens, Sudoku and so on.

 Picat is a great language for learning these concepts and also an interesting general purpose programming language.